Skip to main content

 Is MS considered a rare disease?

 MS is considered a rare disease in many geographic areas.
 However, some experts disagree on whether it should be considered a rare disease because of an unclear definition of rarity.
-Countries such as Europe and the United States have a much higher incidence of multiple sclerosis than some other countries.
+Countries such as Europe and the United States have a much higher incidence of multiple sclerosis than some other countries, and in these areas, MS may not be considered rare.

 How long can you live with MS?

 Although MS is a chronic condition, most individuals lead active and productive lives with the right therapy and medications.
-According to the Multiple Sclerosis News Today, having MS can shorten one’s life expectancy by about seven years, on average.
+According to a 2015 study, having MS can shorten one’s life expectancy by about 7.5 years, on average.

 Is MS becoming more common?